Best Side Hustles For Writers Looking to Make Extra Money Quickly

-If you are looking to make money quickly, and already have a portfolio with a few published works, a freelance site is likely going to be the most profitable in the quickest time frame.
-I read about UpWork from a Medium article when I was first starting out.
+If you are looking to make money quickly and already have a portfolio with a few published works, a freelance site will probably be the most profitable in the quickest time frame.

 “Good writing is remembering detail.
 Most people want to forget.
 Don’t forget things that were painful or embarrassing or silly.
 Turn them into a story that tells the truth.” – Paula Danziger

 Enter free contests on Reedsy and GoodNovel

 For a while, I took part in contests through NYC Midnight to fulfill my desire for creative writing.